D-5 (Panasonic)

-D-5 is a professional digital video format introduced by Panasonic in 1994.
+D-5 is a professional digital video format introduced by Panasonic at 18th International Television Symposium in Montreux in 1993 and released a year later in 1994.

+Overview

 Like Sony's D-1 (8-bit), it is an uncompressed digital component system (10-bit), but uses the same half-inch tapes as Panasonic's digital composite D-3 format.
 A 120 min.
 D-3 tape will record 60 min. in D-5/D-5 HD mode.
-D-5 standard definition decks can be retrofitted to record high definition with the use of an external HD input/output box.
-The HD deck conversion does not allow for any error correction that exists on standard definition recordings, as the full bandwidth of the tape is required for the HD recording.
+D-5 standard definition (SD) decks can be retrofitted to record high definition with the use of an external HD input/output box/decoder.
+There were native D5 HD decks as well that didn't need an external processor and could record in both SD and HD.
+High definition conversion on D5 HD decks does not allow for any error correction that exists on standard definition recordings, as the full bandwidth of the tape is required for high definition recording.

 D-5 HD

-D-5 HD uses standard D-5 videotape videotapes to record HD material, using an intra-frame compression with a 4:1 ratio.
+D-5 HD uses standard D-3/D-5 videocassettes to record HD material, using an intra-frame compression with a 4:1 ratio.
+It was introduced in 1994.
 D-5 HD supports the 1080 and the 1035 interlaced line standards at both 60 Hz and 59.94 Hz field rates, all 720 progressive line standards and the 1080 progressive line standard at 24, 25 and 30 frame rates.
 Four 48 kHz 24-bit PCM audio channels, or eight 48 kHz 20-bit channels, are also supported.
-D-5 runs at different data rates for different formats (taken from the hardware manual for the AJ-HD3700B:
+D-5 runs at different data rates for different formats: